 the IEEE Nuclear and Plasma Sciences Society is your local home in the larger IEEE community.

 As you explore the NPSS website, I invite you to volunteer to support the NPSS.
 If you have regularly participated in NPSS conferences, volunteer to work on the organization of a future conference in that series or on a Technical Committee of your choice.
 If you publish in NPSS Transactions or Journals, consider helping with editorial responsibilities.
-If you are beginning your career, consider the opportunities in our Graduates of the Last Decade (GOLD) activities.
-If you are interested in IEEE policy or in helping with the details that make our Society run, contact me (firstname.lastname@example.org) or the Technical Committee Chair in your area(s) of choice.
+If you are beginning your career, consider the opportunities in our Young Professionals activities.
+If you are interested in IEEE policy, or in volunteering, contact me (firstname.lastname@example.org) or the Technical Committee Chair in your area(s) of choice.

 In these times we face exciting dynamic changes in the demographics of the IEEE.
-One very important agent of change is globalization of the IEEE.
-As a consequence, our membership diversity and demographics are ever-changing; thus, catering to the needs of our members around the world is of prime importance.
+One very important agent of change is globalization.
 The NPSS Administrative Committee continues to work hard to promote our activities in as many regions of the world as possible and to serve our members through conferences, publications, educational resources, member recognition, and funding chapter activities.
 Consider helping to further extend our international activities by serving on the Committee of a conference held in an international location or perhaps through our Transnational Activities Committee.

-In the following pages you can experience the breadth and depth of the NPSS, and, I believe, you will find a reason to become a member.
+On the NPSS web site, you can experience the breadth and depth of the NPSS.
 If you are already a member of NPSS, you are already enjoying some of these benefits.
 In that case, I invite you to tell your colleagues in the next office, or in the lab next door, about some of what the NPSS means to you.
 The probability is high that what matters to you will be significant to him or to her as well: share the opportunities.
 If you are not yet a member, I invite you to take a look at the benefits of membership, and consider signing up for a free trial membership at an NPSS conference.